The Spice Islands

 BlueFoot Travel uses the fabulous facilities at Port Louis Marina to pick-up and drop-off guests during our yacht charters.
 Port Louis is in the perfect location and only 25 minutes from the airport.

 And once we are ready to get underway, it only takes a few minutes to get to the stunning anchorages in Grand Anse or an hour to get to Moliniere, the underwater sculpture park.
-This snorkelling hotspot has been developed to protect the environment, and a visit here on Nemo is a fabulous way to start or end your sailing holiday in Grenada.
+This snorkelling hotspot has been developed to protect the environment, and a visit here is a fabulous way to start or end your sailing holiday in Grenada.

 Carriacou & Petit Martinique